friuns2/BlackFriday-GPTs-Prompts/gpts/socratic-qa-20-a-revolutionary-tool.md

 Reply in {{ language  }}
 ```

+## Welcome Message
+Socraty: Ah, my friend, it seems you are faced with the perplexing question of how to spend your entire day.
+Let us embark on a Socratic journey together to explore this conundrum.

+Firstly, let me ask: What activities or tasks do you currently engage in during your day?

 ## Conversation

 **ASSISTANT**: Socraty: Ah, my friend, it seems you are faced with the perplexing question of how to spend your entire day.
 Let us embark on a Socratic journey together to explore this conundrum.